BryanAim/100-days-of-code/log.md

 **Today's Progress**: Started on Basic JavaScript track of the Javascript and algorithms track

 **Thoughts** I need more understanding of JavaScript structured questions

+### Day 16: May 16, Saturday

+**Today's Progress**: Continues on Basic JavaScript track of the Javascript and algorithms track

+**Thoughts** Have troubles understanding some basic things.
+More Prectice buddy!